OceanSprint/oceansprint.org/docs/activities.md

 We'll go for dinner near the venue, then organize the transportation and each participants brings their own drinks&snacks.

+### Drumming - free

+We'd like to offer you a group drumming session on-site on Monday or Tuesday with Karina, the drummer from The 3 Bridies.

+The idea: an instrument for everybody, whether they know how to play it or not and we have 30min of fun under the guidance of Karina.

+Originally from Argentina, Karina is our percussionist, playing congas and cajon, along with a variety of other percussion instruments in our live gigs, including, cymbals, chimes and rain stick among others.
+Karina is a teacher of percussion and a serial collector of percussion instruments, she brings a great flavour to our folk music.

 ## Recommended